I LOVE finding new independent ebooks to read!

 This covers us up until March.

-I'll follow up with another soon, with more of my reading so far this year.
+I'll follow up with more of my reading in 2021 soon.
 In the meantime, I hope you've found some exciting new books to read.
-They're all independently published, either by the author or a small publisher - who really are driving innovation in books these days.
-Many are also on sale as Special Edition ebooks oiver at my ebookshop, Scarlet Ferret.
+They're all independently published, either by the authors themselves or small publishers - who really are driving innovation in books these days.